 The modern layout covers 9 holes of sloping parkland, with glorious views over the North York Moors from the long holes at the top of the hill.
 It is quite a tough walking course, with several holes along the valley sides, so a light carry-bag may be a good choice!
 Many of the holes play much longer than they appear on the card, particularly the 1st and the 10th which are uphill, and generally played into wind.

 Card of the course

-The course record of 68 is jointly held by Paul Butcher (Grimston Cup 2010) and Tim Smith (October Medal 2011).
+The course record of 67 is currently held by Tim Smith (Club Championship 2017).
 A typical Stableford card is shown below.

 The Committee of Ampleforth College Golf Club has declared a Local Rule allowing players during a stipulated round to use devices that measure or gauge distances only.
 However, the use of a distance-measuring device that is designed to gauge or measure other conditions that might affect a player's play (e.g. gradient, wind speed, temperature, etc.) is not permitted regardless of whether such an additional function is used.